CARTAvis/manual_source/source/introduction.rst

 ---------------------
 CARTA is an open-source project.
 Its source code is publicly available at https://github.com/CARTAvis.

-CARTA has two deployment modes: Site Deployment Mode (SDM) and User Deployment Mode (UDM).
+CARTA has two deployment modes: "Site Deployment Mode" (SDM) and "User Deployment Mode" (UDM).
 The former is intended for hosting multiple users with an enterprise-class server, while the later is intended for single-user usage with a personal computer, a laptop, or a remote server.

-**[TODO]** Deployment of CARTA in a server environment may require additional efforts of server configurations (see :ref:`installation_SDM`), such as user authentication, server load balance, or resource monitoring, etc. Please contact the `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ (carta_helpdesk@asiaa.sinica.edu.tw) for consultations.

-Installation guides for the User Deployment Mode are provided in the section :ref:`installation_configuration`.
+Installation guides for the "Site Deployment Mode" and the "User Deployment Mode" are provided in the section :ref:`installation_configuration`.
+Please contact the `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ (carta_helpdesk@asiaa.sinica.edu.tw) if there is a problem.

 The release plan and major goals are the following: